-The study recommended that educators in the Colleges of Education who teach mathematics should incorporate early problem-solving abilities, allowing them to monitor the overall growth of their students' problem-solving skills.
+The study recommended that educators in the Colleges of Education who teach mathematics should incorporate the SOLO model teaching as well as an alternative assessment tool to gain valuable insights into their students' early problem-solving abilities, allowing them to monitor the overall growth of their students' problem-solving skills.
 To identify and address students' challenges effectively, math tutors should also be attentive to their students' cognitive levels.
 The utilization of the SOLO taxonomy can assist educators in staying mindful of their students' cognitive abilities in algebra.